nginx/unit-docs/source/news/2019/index.rst

                  we’ve made on this innovative technology, as well as the art of what’s possible as we continue to develop it.
    :email: unit-owner@nginx.org
-   :title: [VIDEO] NGINX Open Source, NGINX Plus, & Unit 2019 Update
+   :title: NGINX Open Source, NGINX Plus, & Unit 2019 Update
    :date: 2019-09-26
    :url: https://www.youtube.com/watch?v=2_svSq8guOQ&list=PLGz_X9w9raXf3fVkUnWB-g9siSZIIVjYW